GarrettJudd/FFIEC/Data Warehouse/Azure Security and Compliance Blueprint - FFIEC Data Warehouse Overview.md

 ## Compliance documentation

-The [Azure Security and Compliance Blueprint – FFIEC Customer Responsibility Matrix](https://aka.ms/) lists all security principles required by FFIEC.
-This matrix details whether the implementation of each principle is the responsibility of Microsoft, the customer, or shared between the two.
+The [Azure Security and Compliance Blueprint – FFIEC Customer Responsibility Matrix](https://aka.ms/) lists all controls required by FFIEC.
+This matrix details whether the implementation of each control is the responsibility of Microsoft, the customer, or shared between the two.

-The [Azure Security and Compliance Blueprint – FFIEC Data Warehouse Implementation Matrix](https://aka.ms/) provides information on which FFIEC requirements are addressed by the PaaS web application architecture, including detailed descriptions of how the implementation meets the requirements of each covered principle.
+The [Azure Security and Compliance Blueprint – FFIEC Data Warehouse Implementation Matrix](https://aka.ms/) provides information on which FFIEC controls are addressed by the data warehouse architecture, including detailed descriptions of how the implementation meets the requirements of each covered control.

 ## Guidance and recommendations

 ### VPN and ExpressRoute

-A secure VPN tunnel or [ExpressRoute](https://docs.microsoft.com/azure/expressroute/expressroute-introduction) needs to be configured to securely establish a connection to the resources deployed as a part of this PaaS web application reference architecture.
+A secure VPN tunnel or [ExpressRoute](https://docs.microsoft.com/azure/expressroute/expressroute-introduction) needs to be configured to securely establish a connection to the resources deployed as a part of this data warehouse reference architecture.
 By appropriately setting up a VPN or ExpressRoute, customers can add a layer of protection for data in transit.

 By implementing a secure VPN tunnel with Azure, a virtual private connection between an on-premises network and an Azure Virtual Network can be created.
 This connection takes place over the Internet and allows customers to securely &quot;tunnel&quot; information inside an encrypted link between the customer&#39;s network and Azure.
 Site-to-site VPN is a secure, mature technology that has been deployed by enterprises of all sizes for decades.
 The [IPsec tunnel mode](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-server-2003/cc786385(v=ws.10)) is used in this option as an encryption mechanism.